skeeto/skeeto.github.com/_posts/2017-09-01-Ten-Years-of-Blogging.markdown

 precious memo.

 Let's broaden the scope to academic papers.
-Thanks to some great co-workers — all three of whom are smarter and hansomer than me — a year ago I finally got a published academic paper under my belt (and more to come): [*ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes*][paper] (and I said
+Thanks to some great co-workers — all three of whom are smarter and handsomer than me — a year ago I finally got a published academic paper under my belt (and more to come): [*ROP Gadget Prevalence and Survival under Compiler-based Binary Diversification Schemes*][paper] (and I said